fredsonnenwald/cp210x/README.md

    skipping commit `4d9f958f6b44de604ffa81d09bcfa851aef92f56`.
 2. Add support for `TIOCMIWAIT` and modem status `EMBED_EVENTS`
 3. Add support for the Adafruit GPS with USB-C's PPS signal on the RI line.
+4. Update for Raspberry Pi OS 6.6.51 kernel, add kernel message notification of PPS support, and add `make install`.

 # Building, testing, and installing

-The following instructions were written for Ubuntu 20.04.
+The following instructions were written for [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) Lite 12 (Bookworm) on a Raspberry Pi 5.
 Your operating system may require different installation steps.

 1. Blacklist the stock driver in the Linux Kernel by adding `blacklist cp210x` to the end of the `/etc/modprobe.d/blacklist.conf` file.
 Then reboot your